Ngahu/short-stories/README.md

 # short-stories
-it contains short intresting stories
+it is a short stories app